TabakoffLab/PhenoGenRESTR/README.md

 ## Currently supported functions:

 ### getDatasets()
-getDatasets(genomeVer,organism,panel,type,tissue) - returns a
+getDatasets(genomeVer,organism,panel,type,tissue,help) - returns a
 dataframe containing a list of datasets available.
 If you specify any parameters it will filter the list based on the parameters. (type must be either "totalRNA" or "smallRNA")

 ### getDatasetResults()
-getDatasetResults(datasetID) - returns a list of results for the dataset.
+getDatasetResults(datasetID,help) - returns a list of results for the dataset.
 Results reflect different types of data, transcriptome reconstruction, RSEM results on a specific version of the transcriptome.
 From the results you can request a list of files( getDatasetResultFiles() ).

 ### getDatasetResultFiles()
-getDatasetResultFiles(datasetID,resultID) - returns a list of files for the dataset/result specified.
+getDatasetResultFiles(datasetID,resultID,help) - returns a list of files for the dataset/result specified.
 The results include the URL to download the file and can be given to getDatasetResultFile() to load the file into R.